Cafe Cimino: The Best Eats in West Virginia

 Located in a rural part of the state, an hour from where I used to live, there is nothing “country” about Cafe Cimino, an upscale restaurant that will knock your socks off!
 Whether having drinks on the porch, tapas in the little riverside bar, or an elegant dinner inside of the historic mansion, you are in for a treat.
 During my last visit to West Virginia, owners Melody and Tim Urbanic hosted my cousin, Mikki, and I to a fabulous dinner. (article updated 10/7/2019)

 No matter how many times I visit Cafe Cimino, I always have the Charcuterie Platter.
 This gorgeous spread consists of fat olives, smoked salmon, fancy meats and cheeses, grilled bread, and grapes.
 The best parts, which can also be ordered as a separate appetizer, are the roasted red peppers and Firefly Farms Goat Cheese Chevre.
 Yum!
 They are a great combination.

 Our platter also had a portion of tomato mozzarella Caprese, which was a nice addition.
 Although not on the current menu, Cafe Cimino’s staff can still whip up a fantastic Cheese and Cracker Board, paired with local honey.
 Manager John gladly brought us over a mini-cheese option to sample.
-The Tomato Bruschetta appetizer has always been a scrumptious choice, too.
+The Tomato Bruschetta appetizer has always been a flavorful choice, too.

 Salads and Main Courses

 Cafe Cimino’s salads are fresh, creative, large in size, and complemented by tasty homemade dressings.
 The restaurant often features a daily soup or salad, but the Creamy Italian Mushroom Soup is always a good one to try.
 Let us not forget about the crisp on the outside, soft on the inside bread, served with olive oil, salt, and pepper.
 Nom!